 - Unless absolutely necessary (removal of solid stain and/or paint), never power sand a deck.
 This will close the pores of the wood and your new stain may not penetrate properly.
 If you must, try not to use a grit finer than 60 grit.
-You can lightly sand by hand or with de-felting pads on low speed orbital sanders to remove splinters and/or raised grain of wood.
+You can lightly sand by hand or with de-felting pads on low-speed orbital sanders to remove splinters and/or raised the grain of the wood.

 We suggest that only experienced professionals use a power washer when deck cleaning or exterior wood cleaning.
 That being said, it will obviously make your deck cleaning a lot quicker if you do use a power washer.
 If you use a power washer please follow these guidelines:

 - Always use a deck cleaner and or a deck stripper.
 The cleaners do 90% of the work.

 - Use the power washer as a high pressure rinse off.
 Never as the only tool to remove or clean the wood.